richsage/RMSPushNotificationsBundle/README.md

 	    }
 	}

-The send method will detect the type of message so if you'll pass it an `AndroidMessage` it will automaticly send it through the c2dm/gcm servers.
+The send method will detect the type of message so if you'll pass it an `AndroidMessage` it will automatically send it through the C2DM/GCM servers, and likewise for Blackberry.

+## Android messages

+Since both C2DM and GCM are still available, the `AndroidMessage` class has a small flag on it to toggle which service to send it to.
+Use as follows:

+    $message = new AndroidMessage();
+    $message->setGCM(true);

+to send as a GCM message rather than C2DM.